SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 ### 1.1.1.6

-#### New Feature - Serial Connections will now be read on retrieval of the element
+#### New feature - Serial connections will now be read on element retrieval

-When an IDmsElement is retrieved, the connections will now contain the serial connections as well.
+When an IDmsElement is retrieved, the connections will now include the serial connections as well.

 Element creation with serial connections is not supported yet.